HOME

 but the feeling beneath it.

-I often think of a certain someone when making photographs like these.
 Someone who once told me that the invisible can be more truthful than what we can see.

 Yūgen reminds me of that.